 What are the important things to remember when responding to negative feedback online?

 - Everyone sees your response: Anything you write in response to a review online is public.
 Not just your reviewer will see it, but all of your current and potential customers will, too.
+Your business will be judged on your professionalism and how you respond to reviews from customers.

 - Keep it Professional: As previously mentioned, lots of emotions are tied to people responding negatively to your business.
 However, your response should be kept 100% professional in order to keep your business name in a positive light.
 You never want to use poor language, get angry or fight back when it comes to responding to your customers.